 Are brown recluse and black widow spiders dangerous?

-In very rare cases, the bite of a poisonous spider can be fatal.
-It is important that if you believe you have been bitten by a poisonous spider to seek medical attention immediately.
+In very rare cases, the bite of a venomous spider can be fatal.
+It is important that if you believe you have been bitten by a venomous spider to seek medical attention immediately.

 Does Aiken treat dangerous spiders?